TylerPohn/collab-canvas/README.md

 - **Cursor Interpolation**: ✅ Smooth cursor movement with 60fps interpolation
 - **Memoized Components**: ✅ React components are memoized to prevent re-renders
 - **Smart Batching**: ✅ Large operations are automatically chunked
-- **Conflict Resolution**: ✅ Last-write-wins with timestamp-based resolution
+- **Conflict Resolution**: ✅ Last-write-wins with timestamp-based resolution using `updatedAt` and `updatedBy` fields, displayed in design palette

 ## 🤝 Contributing